amueller69/Law-School-Notes/Fall-2018/Contracts/12-Nonperformance_Consequences.md

 ### Hornell Brewing Co. v.
 Spry

 D approached P seeking distribution rights for Arizona Tea in Canada.
 P grants exclusive distribution rights in an oral agreement.
 D begins to fall behind on payments, but it informs P that it has secured a line of credit for $1.5 million.
 D continues to miss payments, leading P to send letter stating it would allow relationship to continue and extend allowable outstanding balance if D could show proof of line of credit.
 D doesn't respond so P moves to terminate relationship.
 D refuses to sign agreement ending relationship.
 P seeks declaratory judgement that relationship had been properly terminated.
 Court identifies UCC as controlling body of law. **UCC authorizes a party upon reasonable grounds for insecurity to demand adequate assurance of due performance and until he receives such assurance, if commercially reasonable, suspend any performance for which he has not already received the agreed return.**.
 The court holds that D's falling behind on payments was reasonable ground for insecurity and that P's request for adequate assurance was proper.
-P failed to substantiate its purported line of credit and thus multiple failures by D to respond constituted a repudiation.
+P failed to substantiate its purported line of credit and thus multiple failures by D to respond constituted a repudiation

+---